-As an accomplished keynote speaker on diversity and inclusion, Shani has spoken at global conferences for Google, Virgin Media, Viacom and the Houses of Parliament.
-Named as one of the UK’s most influential disabled people in The Shaw Trust Power 100 list in 2020, 2019 and 2018.
+As an accomplished keynote speaker on diversity and inclusion, Shani has spoken at global conferences for companies such as Google, Bloomberg, Virgin Media and Viacom alongside Michelle Obama and Hilary Clinton amongst others.
+She has also spoken at the United Nations and give a TEDx Talk.
 Shani is the founder of three initiatives: Diversability, the UK’s first inclusive platform providing discounts for disabled people; the Asian Woman Festival, the UK’s first of its kind event to empower and celebrate Asian women; and the Asian Disability Network, an educational platform and support network for people who experience multiple types of stigma due to their ethnic and cultural identities.